awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-logging.md

 ## <a name="http-api-logging.intro"></a>

-You can enable logging to write logs to CloudWatch Logs\.
+You can turn on logging to write logs to CloudWatch Logs\.
 You can use [logging variables](http-api-logging-variables.md) to customize the content of your logs\.

-To enable logging for an HTTP API, you must do the following\.
+To turn on logging for an HTTP API, you must do the following\.

-1. Ensure that your IAM user has the required permissions to enable logging\.
+1. Ensure that your user has the required permissions to activate logging\.

 1. Create a CloudWatch Logs log group\.

 1. Provide the ARN of the CloudWatch Logs log group for a stage of your API\.

-## Permissions to enable logging<a name="http-api-logging.permissions"></a>
+## Permissions to activate logging<a name="http-api-logging.permissions"></a>

-To enable logging for an API, your IAM user must have the following permissions\.
+To turn on logging for an API, your user must have the following permissions\.

 **Example**